Who, What & Why About Hernia Mesh Products and Lawsuits

-Johnson & Johnson, the parent company of Ethicon (another hernia mesh manufacturer), paid out $120 Million in 2016, to settle 42,000 lawsuits.
+Johnson & Johnson, the parent company of hernia mesh manufacturer Ethicon paid out $120 Million in 2016 to settle 42,000 lawsuits.

-Boston Scientific, settled two claims in 2014, which alleged the company smuggled materials from China to manufacture their mesh devices, for $34.5 Million.
+Boston Scientific settled two claims in 2014 for $34.5 million.
+It has been alleged the company smuggled materials from China to manufacture their mesh devices.

-No hernia mesh lawsuit settlements in the current mass litigations have been publicly announced.
-Trials should begin late 2020 or early 2021.
+No hernia mesh lawsuit settlements in Round Two have been publicly announced.

 The law is tough, being injured is tougher.